alebecker12/intellectualproperty/README.md

 5º On the right/down side of the screen (Where you can read "Cloud > Project") double click in "importa_dados.R" and "trata_dados.R", respectively.

-6º Two windows will be opened in the left-top side of the screen.
+6º Two windows will be opened at the left-top side of the screen.
 Click on “importa_dados.R”, press Ctr+a, if all the code become highlighted press Ctr+Enter.

 7º After the processing is done, click on “trata_dados.R”, press Ctr+a, if all code become highlighted then press Ctr+Enter.